bar19072003/ansible/README.md

 # ansible

 Welcome
-This is my Ansible repository!
+This is my ansible, and bash script repositry